DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

-* security: The IPsec SA config options ``struct rte_security_ipsec_sa_options`` will be updated with new fields to support new features like IPsec inner checksum, tunnel header verification, TSO in case of protocol offload.
+* security: The IPsec SA config options ``struct rte_security_ipsec_sa_options`` will be updated with new fields to support new features like IPsec inner checksum, TSO in case of protocol offload.

 * ipsec: The structure ``rte_ipsec_sa_prm`` will be extended with a new field ``hdr_l3_len`` to configure tunnel L3 header length.